Tutorial: Style features

 Style trailheads (points) with icons

-To style a point feature layer with custom icons, add the layer as a GeoJsonDataSource and iterate through each Entity created by the layer.
+To style a feature layer with custom icons, add the layer as a GeoJsonDataSource and iterate through each Entity created by the layer.
 Set the Billboard property to style the points with trailhead icons.

 1. Use arcgisRest.queryFeatures to make an authenticated request to the Trailheads URL.
 Format the response as GeoJSON, then add it to your scene as a GeoJsonDataSource.